 So you’re looking for some tips on how to grow Paphiopedilum slipper orchids, eh?
 Wonderful, I cannot wait to share my experience with you because slipper orchids are one of my most favourite groups of plants to grow.
-I’m also excited to share this information because back about 5 years ago (when I first really dove into paphs), I could NOT find really valuable or detailed care sheets from skilled indoor growers!
+Back around 2017 (when I got back into growing paphiopedilums), I could NOT find really valuable or detailed care sheets from skilled indoor growers.
 It seemed like everyone who grew paphs with any degree of expertise, either didn’t openly share their secrets, or they were growing them in greenhouses (which, good for them…but I want houseplants, not another plant project).
-I was nervous about growing paphs in my apartment here in Canada, because my humidity is TERRIBLE (it’s consistently under 40% rH).
-However, there was this indoor grower in the UK who grew beautiful and lush paphs by the windows, and he claimed his humidity pretty low too—his plants were seriously impressive (and inspiring), but I just couldn’t get him to confess his secrets to me and my hunt for knowledge continued.
+I was nervous about growing paphs in my apartment here in Alberta, Canada, because my humidity is TERRIBLE (it’s consistently under 40% rH).
+However, there was an indoor grower in the UK who grew beautiful and lush paphs by the windows and he claimed his humidity pretty low too.
+That guy’s paphiopedilums were seriously impressive (and inspiring), but I just couldn’t get him to confess his underlying secrets to success… so my hunt for knowledge continued.

-I did what we all do these days: I turned to Facebook for advice from the best indoor growers I could find.
-I also paid very close attention to photos of well-grown plants shared online.
-I noticed live moss was common in the pots of the best-grown paphs, and I later discovered to grow many species of moss you don’t actually need high humidity—you just need to offer regular and consistent moisture and good light.
-I now grow moss in my dry apartment conditions and all it takes is a proper watering schedule.
-Understanding this context about the moisture required for moss helped me understand what paphs need and I think you’ll find that insight helpful too…but I’ve gotten ahead of myself.
+In my pursuit of knowledge, I turned to Facebook seeking advice from the best indoor growers I could find.
+I also paid very close attention to photos of well-grown plants—I’d zoom in and check out the roots, the potting media, and see if I could find details about care that people weren’t discussing.
+I noticed live moss was common in the pots of the best-grown paphs and I later discovered to grow many species of moss you don’t actually need high humidity—you just need regular and consistent moisture, along with good light.
+I now grow moss in my dry apartment conditions and all it takes is a proper watering schedule and some good grow lights.
+Understanding this context about the moisture required for moss helped me understand what paphs need and I think that’s important for you too…but I’ve gotten a bit off topic.

 Note: At the end of this article there are a bunch of photos of my plants if you want to see them, but let’s into the valuable and detailed care tips you want about how to grow paphipedium orchids.